 In fact, about 25% of US home sellers/buyers do their selling/buying without using the services of an agent.
 If you go the DIY route, you won’t have to pay the agent’s commission, the primary reason sellers choose not to use an agent.
 Just keep in mind, though, that you will also have to perform all the many involved tasks that the agent would have taken care of, many of which can have serious legal implications.

-With these top home buying myths debunked in Nashville, you will now be in a better position for selling your home.
+With these top home buying myths debunked in Franklin, Nashville, or Brentwood, you will now be in a better position for selling your home.
 And although you don’t have to use an agent, you are far more likely to come out on top if you do.
 Don’t gamble with your future.
 We are ready to help when you’re ready to sell.